RADICALS

 Then he told me that he found it rather disturbing that the play “Coarctate: Antigone's Return,” following my introduction, starts exactly on page 33, which is the number he used for the draft file of the table of contents, a fictive number he gave the draft to get a sense of space.
 So, to begin with, there were 17 entries for 33, which makes a total of 561.
 Now, 5 + 6 + 1 is 11 + 1, another set of 3s.
 Ohhhh, yes, how lovely, we can all agree, for lack of better words or arithmetics.

 Now, some would wonder why I choose to share all this private info.
 Because we are radicals, and because radicals like good stories.
 And because radicals can both laugh at themselves, the stories they tell, and the stories that numbers tell.
 This is what I call never ending entertainment.
 This is what I call laughing seriously.
-If you want to know what I mean, here's a preview of Mark's book, via my introduction: “A Touch of Tongues.”
+If you want to know what I mean, check my introduction to Mark's book, 'A Touch of Tongues.'

 Hopefully many of you out there will hurry to buy good writing next week, packaged in sublime design, and having all those other cosmic numerical geometries on top of everything else.